eml-physical changes needed

 Look in particular at the "mkbih" command.
 Thanks.

-#6 Updated by Peter McCartney about 18 years ago
+#6 Updated by Peter McCartney over 18 years ago

 The raster parsing info looks good.
 I have some notes that we put together